-There’s bound to be fireworks when two high-profile Southeastern Conference teams — one from the SEC East and one from the SEC West — meet each year, but no explosion is perhaps as loud as the November 2013 game at Jordan-Hare Stadium in Alabama.
+There's bound to be fireworks when two high-profile Southeastern Conference teams -- one from the SEC East and one from the SEC West -- meet each year, but no explosion is perhaps as loud as the one that took place on November 16, 2013, at Jordan-Hare Stadium in Alabama.

 Trailing by one point with less than a minute to play, Auburn quarterback Nick Marshall miraculously found wide receiver Ricardo Louis for a 73-yard touchdown that would keep the Tigers' national title hopes alive.